junghoon2/kube-books/ch11/rook/Documentation/ceph-filesystem.md

 Before Rook can start provisioning storage, a StorageClass needs to be created based on the filesystem.
 This is needed for Kubernetes to interoperate with the CSI driver to create persistent volumes.

-> **NOTE**: This example uses the CSI driver, which is the preferred driver going forward for K8s 1.13 and newer.
-Examples are found in the [CSI CephFS](https://github.com/rook/rook/tree/{{ branchName }}/cluster/examples/kubernetes/ceph/csi/cephfs) directory.
-For an example of a volume using the flex driver (required for K8s 1.12 and earlier), see the [Flex Driver](#flex-driver) section below.

 Save this storage class definition as `storageclass.yaml`:

 ```yaml